 - 1. If the reporting code for an event is programmed as [00] the panel will not attempt to call the central station. - 2.
 If the reporting code for an event is programmed as anything from [01] to [FF] the panel will AUTOMATICALLY generate the zone or access code number. - 3.
-Bypassed zones will always be identified when partial closing the system.
+Bypassed zones will always be identified on partial closing of the system.